New Study Examines Technology Generation Gap in the Legal Workplace

 LexisNexis Technology Gap Survey Finds Impact on Workplace Etiquette and Blurred Boundaries Between Work and Home

-April 15, 2009 — New York, NY - A national survey of legal professionals found that while technology is widely embraced among attorneys, significant gaps exist among generations regarding its use and application in the workplace.
+April 15, 2009 — New York, NY, April 15, 2009 - A national survey of legal professionals found that while technology is widely embraced among attorneys, significant gaps exist among generations regarding its use and application in the workplace.
 The newly released Technology Gap Survey found generational differences in the effect of technology on workplace etiquette, the blurring boundaries between personal and professional tasks, and the impact of technology overload.
 The survey – commissioned by LexisNexis, a leading provider of content-enabled workflow solutions – examined the impact of technology in the legal workplace.
 It compared technology and software usage among generations of legal professionals, including Boomers (ages 44-60), Generation X (ages 29-43) and Generation Y (ages 28 and younger).

 Impact on Office Etiquette

 According to the survey, there are vast discrepancies between generations on what the appropriate use of technology and software is, potentially causing tensions in the legal workplace.
 For example: While seventy-five percent of all Boomers agree that Personal Digital Assistants (PDAs, such as BlackBerries, Palm Treos) and mobile phones contribute to a decline in proper workplace etiquette, and believe the use of a laptop during in-person meetings is "distracting," only forty-four percent of Gen Y legal professionals agree.